publisha/shakespeare_repo/README.md

  - This is the file that you should place into the InDesign template

 ##What else is here?
 Apart from the text described above, you have also been provided with a selection of images and some InDesign templates.
-These are explained in the Readme file in the resources folder.
+The templates are explained in the Readme file in the resources folder and the images are availble for preview in the images folder.